Randomized Sharpness-Aware Training for Boosting Computational Efficiency in Deep Learning: Additional Results

+Based on the demonstrations on the G-RST, we would know that G-RST could adjust the regularization effect on the gradient norm freely for a given selecting probability.
+Therefore, we would perform some more tuning on the $\gamma_{\text{gnr}}$ to be mixed in RST to present the relationship between the model performance and the equivalent regularization degree $\gamma_{\text{rst}}$.
+Here we would perform a grid searching over the selecting probability from 0.1 to 0.9 with an interval of 0.2, and then set the $\gamma_{\text{gnr}}$ (Equation 9 in the main paper) in the RST to fix the equivalent regularization effect $\gamma_{\text{rst}}$ across 0.5 to 1.5.

+Table \ref{fig : gamma of results} shows the corresponding 2D plot.
+From the table, we could find that when the selecting probability $p_t$ is very low, even if we impose a high regularization penalty, models could not be trained to achieve good performance.
+This is mainly because that based on $\gamma_{\text{rst}} = \gamma_{\text{gnr}} p_t$, for these low $p_t$, we have to mix a very high $\gamma_{\text{gnr}}$ to get a fair equivalent effect $\gamma_{\text{rst}}$.
+When the $\gamma_{\text{gnr}}$ is very high in GNR, according to the paper \cite{zhao2022penalizing}, it would cause a lose of precision on the approximations on the Hessian multiplication.
+Secondly, we could also find from the figure that when the equivalent regularization degree $\gamma_{\text{rst}}$ is around the range from 0.8 to 1, models could achieve the better performances than others.
+Imposing too much regularization on the gradient norm would instead harm the performance.
+For the fixed $\gamma_{\text{rst}}$, increasing the selecting probability $p_t$ would somewhat improve the model performance, but not in a significant manner.

+In summary, it is recommended to set a moderate selecting probability and combine with a proper $\gamma_{\text{gnr}}$ that could lead to $\gamma_{\text{rst}}$ around.
+In this way, training would enjoy a gain on the computation efficiency and give satisfactory performance at the same time.
+And the Table 3 in the main paper actually follows

-\section{Experiment Results when using Cutout Regularization}
+\subsection{Experiment Results when using Cutout Regularization}

 In addition to the basic data augmentation strategy used in the previous section, we would also investigate the effect when using the Cutout Regularization \cite{DBLP:journals/corr/abs-1708-04552}.
-Here, the training hyperparameters are the same as them used in the previous sections.
+Here, we would choose WideResNet28-10 as our main experiment target.
+Also, the training hyperparameters are the same as them used in the previous sections.

-The tables below show the final results, where trainings are scheduled by constant scheduling functions (Table \ref{tbl : app cf res}), the first group of piecewise scheduling functions (Table \ref{tbl : app pf res a_p 0}) and the first group of linear scheduling functions (Table \ref{tbl : app lf group 1}) and trigonometric scheduling functions (Table \ref{tbl : app cos group 1}), respectively.
-We could see that when implementing the Cutout regularization, with proper scheduling functions, the computational cost could be reduced, while models could acquire comparable or even better generalization with the SAM training scheme.
+The tables below show the final results, where trainings are going to be separately scheduled by constant scheduling functions (Table \ref{tbl : app cf res}), the first group of piecewise scheduling functions (Table \ref{tbl : app pf res a_p 0}) and the first group of linear scheduling functions (Table \ref{tbl : app lf group 1}) and trigonometric scheduling functions (Table \ref{tbl : app cos group 1}).
+From the results, we would come to the same conclusions as those in the summary sections.
+In short, constant scheduling functions would be a good choice for practical implementation, which would be simple to implement and be able to yield at least comparable performance to other scheduling functions.